madebits/madebits.github.io/blog/2017/2017-05-07-Windows-10-on-virt-manager.md

     > Average Read Time with Random Writes         0.320 ms          8.8
  ```

-And VirtualBox with SAS controller with Host I/O cache (SCSI is not recognized by Windows 10, so I cannot test with that, but SAS should be faster than SCSI):
+* VirtualBox with SAS controller with Host I/O cache (SCSI is not recognized by Windows 10, so I cannot test with that, but SAS should be faster than SCSI):

  ```
     > Disk  Random 16.0 Read                       176.90 MB/s          7.6